Sentinel Colorado

-The Sentinel is a print weekly and digital daily newspaper serving the city of Aurora, Colorado and the surrounding region.
-It is publishes each Thursday and as Sentinel Colorado and is online seven days a week.
-The Sentinel focuses on the issues, events and people in Greater Aurora and the surrounding region.
-The Sentinel covers local, regional and national politics, arts, entertainment, prep sports, government, police and topical stories.
-It is published by Aurora Media Group LLC.
+The Sentinel is a weekly newspaper in Aurora, Colorado, published each Thursday by Aurora Media Group LLC.

 History

 In 1971, the Minneapolis Star and Tribune Company acquired a group of suburban publications in the Denver area, including the Aurora Star-Sentinel, the successor to an earlier newspaper serving the Aurora community, The Aurora Democrats and News.

-Published on Wednesdays and delivered by paper delivery, The Sentinel also had a Friday companion newspaper for some time called the Aurora Sentinel Weekender.
+Published on Wednesdays and delivered to local homes, The Sentinel for some time also had a Friday companion newspaper called the Aurora Sentinel Weekender.

 In 1991, the Cowles Media Company (formerly Minneapolis Star and Tribune Company) broke up and sold off the Denver suburban chain.
-Local ownership and control of the Sentinel was established via a partnership including publisher Karen Sowell Johnson and president H. Harrison Cochran.
+Local ownership and control of the Sentinel was established via a partnership of publisher Karen Sowell Johnson and president H. Harrison Cochran.

 In 1997, a free, rack-distributed publication – The Aurora Sun-Sentinel – was introduced to supplement the paid-subscription Sentinel.

 In April 2004, Aurora Publishing Co. introduced The Aurora Daily Sun, a five-day-a-week, tabloid-size publication freely distributed in the city.
 In June 2007, the Daily Sun adopted the Sentinel brand.
 In February 2011, Aurora Media Group bought the papers.

 In February 2011, the Aurora Sentinel and the Buckley Guardian were purchased by the Aurora Media Group from the Aurora Publishing Company.
 In May 2011, the Aurora Sentinel changed from a daily to a weekly publication.

-From 2013 to 2017 Aurora Media Group published Aurora a monthly city magazine showcasing the community.
+From 2013 to 2017, Aurora Media Group published Aurora, a monthly city magazine.

-In 2016 the Buckley Guardian ceased publication.
+In 2016, the Buckley Guardian ceased publication.